SpellholdStudios/1pp/README.md

 ##### Version 4.2.0 (Month day, 2020)

 <ins>a.
 General overhaul and re-looking</ins>
-  - TODO Added *1pp.ini* metadata file to support AL|EN's "Project Infinity".
+  - Added *1pp.ini* metadata file to support AL|EN's "Project Infinity".
   - Replaced `AUTHOR` keyword with `SUPPORT`.
   - Added missing `REQUIRE_PREDICATE` conditions to avoid installing components in inaccurate games or if required components are not installed.
   - Added components `DESIGNATED` numbers and `LABELS`.
   - Added "*always.tpa*" library.
   - Commented code as much as possible.
   - Replaced `GAME_IS` conditions with variables checks to speed up install time.
-  - TODO Installation options have been moved into *1pp-config-default.ini* file.
+  - Configuration installation options have been moved into *1pp-config-default.ini* file.
 If you want to modify them, please read this <a href="#config">chapter</a>.
   - Integrated all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
   - Split huge [400] "*Core updates and item patches*" component into smaller ones for more comfortable readability and maintenance (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!). :wink:
   - Added BG2 Fixpack and ToBEx compatibility.